-From 2003 to 2011, Deanna served as associate librarian for Library Services, Library of Congress.
+From 2003 to 2011, Deanna served as associate librarian for library services at the Library of Congress.
 She managed 53 divisions and offices whose 1,600 employees are responsible for acquisitions, cataloging, public service, and preservation activities; services to the blind and physically handicapped; and network and bibliographic standards for America's national library.
 She is also responsible for integrating the emerging digital resources into the traditional artifactual library, the first step toward building a national digital library for the 21st century.

 In 1995, Deanna was appointed president of the Council on Library Resources and president of the Commission on Preservation and Access.
 She oversaw the merger of these two organizations into the Council on Library and Information Resources (CLIR) in 1997 and served as president until August 2003.